Structural genomics: de novo methods

 Completed genome sequences allow every open reading frame (ORF), the part of a gene that is likely to contain the sequence for the messenger RNA and protein, to be cloned and expressed as protein.
 These proteins are then purified and crystallized, and then subjected to one of two types of structure determination: X-ray crystallography and nuclear magnetic resonance (NMR).
 The whole genome sequence allows for the design of every primer required in order to amplify all of the ORFs, clone them into bacteria, and then express them.
 By using a whole-genome approach to this traditional method of protein structure determination, all of the proteins encoded by the genome can be expressed at once.
 This approach allows for the structural determination of every protein that is encoded by the genome.

 Modelling-based methods

 ab initio modeling

 This approach uses protein sequence data and the chemical and physical interactions of the encoded amino acids to predict the 3-D structures of proteins with no homology to solved protein structures.
 One highly successful method for ab initio modeling is the Rosetta program, which divides the protein into short segments and arranges short polypeptide chain into a low-energy local conformation.
-Rosetta is available for commercial use and for non-commercial use through its public program, Robetta.
+Rosetta is available for commercial use and for non-commercial use through its public program, Rosetta.